-In July 2020, Canadian Utilities was awarded funding from Emission Reduction Alberta's Natural Gas Challenge to advance a first-of-its-kind hydrogen blending project in Fort Saskatchewan, Alberta.
+In July 2020, we received funding from Emission Reduction Alberta's Natural Gas Challenge to advance a first-of-its-kind hydrogen blending project in Fort Saskatchewan, Alberta.
 Once complete, the project will be Canada's largest hydrogen blending project, injecting an initial five per cent hydrogen by volume into a section of Fort Saskatchewan's residential natural gas distribution network.

-In Australia, Canadian Utilities continues to build on its work at the Clean Energy Innovation Hub, a test bed for hybrid energy solutions integrating natural gas, solar photovoltaic, battery storage, and hydrogen production.
-In 2020, Canadian Utilities was able to successfully test a 10 per cent hydrogen blend injected into the natural gas supply at its major depot at Jandakot in Perth, Western Australia.
+In Australia, we continue to build on our work at the Clean Energy Innovation Hub, a test bed for hybrid energy solutions integrating natural gas, solar photovoltaic, battery storage, and hydrogen production.
+In 2020, we were able to successfully test a 10 per cent hydrogen blend into the natural gas supply at our major depot at Jandakot in Perth, Western Australia.

-In August 2020, Canadian Utilities and Fortescue Metals Group Ltd. (FMG) were awarded \$1 million in funding from the Government of Western Australia's Renewable Hydrogen Fund to initiate an H2 Refueller project.
-This project will provide Canadian Utilities with an opportunity to refuel vehicles capable of utilizing hydrogen as a primary fuel source.
+In August 2020, we, along with Fortescue Metals Group Ltd. (FMG), were awarded \$1 million in funding from the Government of Western Australia's Renewable Hydrogen Fund to initiate an H2 Refueller project.
+This project will provide us an opportunity to refuel vehicles capable of utilizing hydrogen as a primary fuel source.